todogroup/todogroup.org/content/en/blog/sc-summary-notes-2023-part-1.md

 -   Establishing processes for SC nominations and future elections.

 -   Planning the review and publication of results from the OSPO Survey 2023.

+# Call For Candidates - Steering Committee 2024 Elections

+TODO is getting ready for the 2024 Steering Committee Elections that will be taking place in October 2023.
+The Steering Committee shall be elected for their expertise and contribution to the advancement of open source management and strategy within organizations.

+In order to become an official candidate for 2024 and gather candidates' info to help others vote when the election opens, we have created [this application form](https://linuxfoundation.surveymonkey.com/r/8PWTGCT) that will close on September 30th.

+To become an official candidate, the person must:

+1. Be an active participant/contributor in TODO
+2. Complete the form before Sep 30th.

+Candidate’s info submitted in the form will be shared with General Members one week prior to the election starts (Oct 1st).